ajhazell/preview_control_toolbox/README.md

 Getting Started
 ===============

+Run 'setupPCT.m' (found in the repository root) to setup the paths.
-Add the root folder 'PCT' to your MATLAB path, and see 'PCTDemo.m' for an introduction to using this code.
+See 'PCTDemo.m' for an introduction to using this code.

 Online help can can be obtained by, for example, typing
 	>>help PrevTrackSys